Abhinav5555-hash/SQL_Assignment_Project_Hospital_Data_Analysis/README.md

-# -SQL_Assignment_Project
+# SQL_Assignment_Project_Hospital_Data_Analysis

-In this assignment, I extracted key insights from the dataset using SQL queries, such as:  ✅ Total patients and average doctors per hospital ✅ Top departments by patient count ✅ Hospitals with the highest medical expenses ✅ Monthly medical expense trends ✅ Average length of stay per department
+In this assignment, I extracted key insights from the dataset using SQL queries, such as:
+✅ Total patients and average doctors per hospital
+✅ Top departments by patient count
+✅ Hospitals with the highest medical expenses
+✅ Monthly medical expense trends
+✅ Average length of stay per department